Scoring Nim: General properties of the payoff function

-This proposition states that, for example, when $N$ is positive and sufficiently large, the player who takes the last stone is determined by whether the position is in $P^{+}$.
-Under the constraint that the player taking the last stone must always move to a P-position, the difference in the number of stones taken by both players assuming they take as many stones as possible is given by $c^{+}(\bm{p})$.
-For instance, in the position $(5,4,2)$, if $N$ is positive and sufficiently large, the first player will take the last stone.
-However, to achieve this, the first player must allow the second player to take 7 stones, which is unavoidable (while first player takes 4 stones).
-Thus, the payoff function is given by $f_{N}(5,4,2)=(4-7)+N=-3+N$, implying that $c^{+}(5,4,2)=-3$. (i) When $\bm{p}\not\in P^{+}$, the first player has a winning strategy in the normal play Nim (i.e., taking the last stone), ensuring they obtain at least $1+N$ points.
-On the other hand, if the first player does not take the last stone, the total points obtained by taking all remaining stones is at most $|\bm{p}|-1$.
-Thus, if $1+N\geq |\bm{p}|-1$, which simplifies to $N\geq |\bm{p}|-2$, the first player will always select to take the last stone.
+{\bf Proof of Proposition \ref{prop8}.} (i) When $\boldsymbol{p}\not\in P^{+}$, the first player has a winning strategy in the normal play Nim (i.e., taking the last stone), ensuring they obtain at least $1+N$ points.
+On the other hand, if the first player does not take the last stone, the total points obtained by taking all remaining stones is at most $|\boldsymbol{p}|-1$.
+Thus, if $1+N\geq |\boldsymbol{p}|-1$, which simplifies to $N\geq |\boldsymbol{p}|-2$, the first player will always select to take the last stone.
 Under the constraint that the first player must always select the next game state from within $P^{+}$, an optimal strategy that maximizes their payoff is determined.
-The value of $c^{+}(\bm{p})$ is given by the difference between the number of stones the first player can take and the number the second player can take.
-If $\bm{p}\not\in P^{+}$, then $c^{+}(\bm{p})$ is determined under the constraint that the second player must always select the next game state from within $P^{+}$. \\ (ii) In this case, similar to (i), we compare the maximum possible points when a player takes the last stone, $|\bm{p}|+N$, with the minimum possible points when a player avoids to take it, which is 0.
-If $|\bm{p}|+N\leq 0$, the player who wins in the mis\`ere play Nim will always select the next game state from within $P^{-}$.
-Under this constraint, $c^{-}(\bm{p})$ is determined. \quad $\Box$ As an example of $c^{+}(\bm{p})$ and $c^{-}(\bm{p})$, we compute $c^{+}(3,2,1)$ and $c^{-}(3,2,1)$ in the three-pile Scoring Nim.
+The value of $c^{+}(\boldsymbol{p})$ is given by the difference between the number of stones the first player can take and the number the second player can take.
+If $\boldsymbol{p}\in P^{+}$, then $c^{+}(\boldsymbol{p})$ is determined under the constraint that the second player must always select the next game state from within $P^{+}$. \\ (ii) In this case, similar to (i), we compare the maximum possible points when a player takes the last stone, $|\boldsymbol{p}|+N$, with the minimum possible points when a player avoids to take it, which is 0.
+If $|\boldsymbol{p}|+N\leq 0$, the player who wins in the mis\`ere play Nim will always select the next game state from within $P^{-}$.
+Under this constraint, $c^{-}(\boldsymbol{p})$ is determined. \quad $\Box$ As an example of $c^{+}(\boldsymbol{p})$ and $c^{-}(\boldsymbol{p})$, we compute $c^{+}(3,2,1)$ and $c^{-}(3,2,1)$ in the three-pile Scoring Nim.
 Starting from $(3,2,1)$, the opponent responds with a move that leads to the next game state in either $P^{+}$ or $P^{-}$ position when $|N|$ is sufficiently large.
 Specifically, possible moves include $(3,2,1)\to (2,2,1)\to(2,2,0)\in P^{+}\cap P^{-}$, $(3,2,1)\to(1,2,1)\to(1,0,1)\in P^{+}$ or $(1,1,1)\in P^{-}$, among others.
 By evaluating all possible moves, we find that: